tmahlburg/tfm/README.md

 * dotfile handling

 ### Wanted:
-* mount and unmount devices using udevil or pmount
+* show, mount and unmount devices using udevil or pmount
 * xdg-trash
 * user configurable views and columns